lsegal/samus/README.md

 $ gem install samus
 ```

+If you would rather use Samus via Docker, see the Docker section in Usage below.

 ## Usage

 Samus is driven by a manifest file that describes the steps to perform when